KrishnaSatya10/Know-Thy-Wardrobe/README.md

 (iii) Trainer - both classes are combined using the Trainer class, which allows us to train models on a variety of hardware platforms.

 Anyways, the read-me will be periodically updated as I make progress.
 Wish me luck!

+I plan to maintain a development sandbox in which I push my code periodically.
+Once I push working code to my satisfaction I plan to merge it with Master.
+The idea is to keep master branch as clean as possible while trying out different ideas on the development sandbox branch.